syncthing/syncthing/users/autostart.rst

 Running Syncthing as a system service ensures that Syncthing is run at startup even if the Syncthing user has no active session.
-Since the system service keeps Syncthing running even without an active user session, it is inteded to be used on a *server*.
+Since the system service keeps Syncthing running even without an active user session, it is intended to be used on a *server*.

 1. Create the user who should run the service, or choose an existing